HOTHOUSE MOBILE SAUNA & LOUNGE

 Hothouse invites clients to move through a cycle of heat, hydrate, and relax – through the use of a traditional hot-rock sauna, splash sink, and solarium-style lounge.
 Some benefits of sauna use are stress reduction, hormonal balance, healthy circulation and cardiovascular performance, mental health, immunity support, weight loss, muscle and joint pain, sleep and fatigue, detoxification, lowered risks of dementia and alzheimers, and skin vitality.

 As an elegant, off-grid operation, Hothouse caters to the PEC community through private rentals and social experiences.
 We offer a fully integrated experience for those who are looking to enjoy the many benefits of heat-based healing and relaxation.
 There are two ways you can enjoy Hothouse: rent it privately for individual/group use, or use it for an allotted period of time at one of our public residencies.
-We can either bring it to you, or you can come to our home-base in Sophiasburgh.
+We can either bring it to you, or you can come to our home-base.

 ETIQUETTE FOR CLIENTELE